The Board is fully responsible for the management of Global Opportunities Trust plc

 Hazel Cameron qualified as a chartered accountant with Arthur Andersen, before moving into corporate finance with British Linen Bank and then into private equity investing, initially with 3i in 1993.
 She was subsequently UK head of Bowman Capital, before performing the same role for Cross Atlantic Capital Partners.
 She is currently network director at Growth Capital Partners LLP, an independent adviser and head of portfolio talent at AIM-listed Gresham House plc and a non-executive director and chair of the audit committee of AIM-listed Parsley Box Group plc.
 She was appointed as a Non-Executive Director of the Company on 18 May 2021 and Chairman of both the Nomination and Remuneration Committees on 17 August 2022.

 Sandy Nairn graduated from the University of Strathclyde in 1982 and in 1985 was awarded a PhD in Economics from the University of Strathclyde/Scottish Business School and has been a CFA charterholder since 1992.
 In 2020 he was elected a Fellow of the Royal Society of Edinburgh.
-He was appointed as Executive Director of the Company on 27 April 2022.
+He is a significant personal shareholder in the Global Opportunities Trust.

 Under the leadership of the Chairman, the Board of Directors is collectively responsible for the long-term sustainable success of the Company, generating value for Shareholders and contributing to wider society.
 It establishes the purpose, values and strategic aims of the Company and satisfies itself that these and its culture are aligned.
 The Board ensures that the necessary resources are in place for the Company to meet its objectives and fulfil its obligations to shareholders within a framework of high standards of corporate governance and effective internal controls.
 The Directors are responsible for the determination of the Company’s investment policy and strategy and have the overall responsibility for the Company’s activities, including the review of investment activity and performance.
 A copy of the Schedule of the Matters Reserved for the Board is available under Shareholder Information - Other Documents.